aiken-lang/merkle-patricia-forestry/off-chain/README.md

 #### `proof.verify(includingItem?: bool = true): Buffer`

 A proof can be _verified_ by calling `.verify` on it.
 The verification is fully synchronous and yields a hash as a byte `Buffer`.
-If that hash matches the trie root hash, the proof is then valid.
+If that hash matches the trie root hash, the proof is valid.

 ```js
 proofTangerine.verify().equals(trie.hash);
 // true
 ```

-Proof can be computed in two manner.
+Proofs can be computed in two manners.
 By default, they _include_ the item in the proof, thus checking for _inclusion_ in the trie.
-However, by setting `includingItem` to `false`, the proof will be checking for _exclusion_ and yield the root hash of the trie _without the item_.
+However, by setting `includingItem` to `false`, the proof will check for _exclusion_ and yield the root hash of the trie _without the item_.

 ```js
 const previousHash = trie.hash;